yonicd/yonicd.github.io/projects.md

 - [gdigest](https://github.com/yonicd/gdigest) : Wrapper for memoise that lets users cache R objects on a remote repository.
 Works for objects created in console and Shiny.
 This is meant for multiple users to share cache via a repository, and increase efficiency of shiny apps that have heavy simulations.

-Random thoughts that weren't packaged
+Random thoughts that weren't packaged, but are still useful.

 - [Elections](https://github.com/yonicd/Elections) : Real time tracker and analysis of 2016 USA Elections

 - [CIMDO](https://github.com/yonicd/CIMDO) : Shiny Dashboard for the IMF CIMDO model.

-- [supermarketprices](https://github.com/yonicd/supermarketprices) : read daily suprmarket data in all israel stores
+- [supermarketprices](https://github.com/yonicd/supermarketprices) : Read daily suprmarket data in all israel stores

+- [taseR](https://github.com/yonicd/taseR) : API to read data from Tel Aviv Stock Exchange (TASE) website to R